paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-051-classification.md

 Virgin Islands Corporation established to have succession until June 30, 1969, unless sooner dissolved by Act of Congress, by act June 30, 1949, ch.
 285, 63 Stat.
 350, as amended ([48 U.S.C.
 1407](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section1407&num=0&edition=prelim) et seq.).
 Corporation terminated its program June 30, 1965, and dissolved July 1, 1966.
 Act June 30, 1949, was repealed by Pub.
 L. 97–357, title III, § 308(e), Oct.
 19, 1982, 96 Stat.
 1710.

 #### Civilian Members of Faculty of Air Force Institute of Technology on November 8, 1985
 Pub.
 L. 99–145, title V, § 504(c), Nov.
 8, 1985, 99 Stat.
-622, provided that: “[Section 9314(b)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9314/b/2&num=0&edition=prelim), United States Code (as added by subsection (a)(1)(B)), and [section 5102(c)(28) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5102/c/28&num=0&edition=prelim), United States Code (as added by subsection (b)), shall not apply to any person who on the date of the enactment of this Act [Nov.
+622, as amended by Pub.
+L. 115–232, div.
+A, title VIII, § 809(c)(2), Aug.
+13, 2018, 132 Stat.
+1841, provided that: “[Section 9414(b)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section9414/b/2&num=0&edition=prelim), United States Code (as added by subsection (a)(1)(B)), and [section 5102(c)(28) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5102/c/28&num=0&edition=prelim), United States Code (as added by subsection (b)), shall not apply to any person who on the date of the enactment of this Act [Nov.
 8, 1985]— “(1) is a civilian member of the faculty of the United States Air Force Institute of Technology; “(2) is paid a rate of basic pay under the General Schedule; and “(3) elects, under procedures prescribed by the Secretary of the Air Force, to continue to be paid under the General Schedule.”

 #### Prohibition of Decrease in Basic Pay Rate of Subsec. (c)(7), (8), or (14) Employees
 Amendments by Pub.
 L. 92–392 not to decrease basic pay rate of subsec. (c)(7), (8), or (14) employees in service before effective date of the amendments as to such employees, see section 9(a)(2) of Pub.
 L. 92–392, Aug.
 19, 1972, 86 Stat.
 574, set out as a note under [section 5343 of this title](./chapter-053-pay-rates-and-systems.md#section-5343).